20dcs/truth-table-generator/README.md

 # [Truth Table Generator](http://truth-table-generator.vercel.app/)

 A responsive Web application which generates Truth table of Boolean expressions.
-It is hosted with vercel.

 This is a project for our univesity subject _SGP_.